Plum Sykes: Novelist

 The world of New York fashion was the setting for Sykes' first novel, Bergdorf Blondes (2004), which was one of the most successful examples of "chick lit" (or "chic lit" as some dubbed Sykes' writing) and sold a quarter of a million copies worldwide.
-It took its title from the Bergdorf Goodman store in Upper Manhattan, founded at the end of the 19th century.
+It took its title from the Bergdorf Goodman store in Manhattan, founded at the end of the 19th century.

 A second novel, The Debutante Divorcée, was published in 2006.
 Sykes publicised it with an array of personal appearances at stores in New York (Chanel, Ralph Lauren, Frederic Fekkai, Ferragamo, Neiman Marcus and Oscar de la Renta).
 The Debutante Divorcée appeared in paperback in 2007.

 Some have seen Sykes' books as lying in natural succession to Sex and the City, Candace Bushnell's column in the New York Observer, which was the inspiration for a highly successful television series (HBO 1998–2004).
-Others remarked that the story was no less than the kind of offensive vapid claptrap you would expect from a dead-eyed rich girl.
 However, despite their satire, others have regarded them as too rooted in Sykes' own Park Avenue "set" to be reflective more generally of women's lives in post-9/11 Manhattan.
 Anita Loos' Gentlemen Prefer Blondes (1925) is perhaps a closer, if incomparable, antecedent.

 Personal life

 In 2005 Sykes married British entrepreneur Toby Rowland, son of businessman "Tiny" Rowland and co-creator of King, at Sledmere House, her family's ancestral home (1751) in the East Riding of Yorkshire.
 Her dress was designed by Sykes' friend and protégé of Isabella Blow, Alexander McQueen.
 Sykes was sometimes described as a muse of McQueen; she modelled for some of his earliest catwalk shows, as well as for photoshoots of his designs.
 Before her wedding, she wrote an article for Vogue about shopping for suitable lingerie for her wedding night, an article that included reference to a "$900 bra".
-Six years later some fashion journalists (anticipating correctly the chosen designer) claimed that Catherine Middleton had been inspired by Sykes' wedding dress to choose Burton to design hers for her marriage to Prince William.

-Sykes and Rowland had their first child, Ursula, in October 2006 and their second child, Tess, in June 2010.

-Sykes' twin sister Lucy, who moved to New York in 1996, became fashion director of Marie Claire, and later a designer of children's clothes.
+Sykes' twin sister Lucy, who moved to New York in 1996, became fashion director of Marie Claire and later a designer of children's clothes.
 In the late 1990s the Sykes sisters were sometimes described as the "twin set".
 Sykes later joked, with reference to the heiresses Paris and Nicky Hilton, that "Lucy and I were Paris and Nicky without the sextape" (an allusion to the sex tape featuring Paris Hilton and a former boyfriend that had been posted on the internet in 2003).
 Lucy Sykes married Euan Rellie, a New York-based investment banker, in 2002.